-To help investigate unexplained flow of breast milk (galactorrhea), abnormal nipple discharge, absence of menstrual periods, and/or infertility in women; in men, to help diagnose the cause of decreased libido and/or erectile dysfunction; to detect and monitor a prolactin-producing pituitary tumor (prolactinoma)
+To help investigate unexplained flow of breast milk (galactorrhea), abnormal nipple discharge, absence of menstrual periods, and/or infertility in women; in men, to help diagnose the cause of decreased libido and/or erectile dysfunction; to detect and monitor a pituitary tumor that produces prolactin (prolactinoma)

-When you have symptoms of elevated prolactin, such as galactorrhea and/or visual disturbances and headaches; during a workup for infertility; for follow-up of low testosterone in men; periodically to monitor for recurrence of a prolactinoma
+When you have symptoms of elevated prolactin, such as vision problems and headaches; during a workup for infertility; for follow-up of macroprolactin; when a man has low testosterone; periodically to monitor for recurrence of a pituitary tumor

 None; however, the sample should be collected 3 to 4 hours after waking.

-Prolactin secretion is regulated and inhibited by the brain chemical dopamine.
-The prolactin level is usually high throughout pregnancy and just after childbirth.
-During pregnancy, the hormones prolactin, estrogen, and progesterone stimulate breast milk development.
+Prolactin is produced by the front portion (anterior) of the pituitary gland, a grape-sized organ found at the base of the brain.
+The brain chemical dopamine and hormone estrogen control prolactin production and release from the pituitary gland.
+During pregnancy, the hormones prolactin, estrogen, and progesterone stimulate breast development and milk production.
 Following childbirth, prolactin helps initiate and maintain the breast milk supply.
 If a woman does not breastfeed, her prolactin level soon drops back to pre-pregnancy levels.
 If she does nurse, suckling by the infant plays an important role in the release of prolactin.
-There is a feedback mechanism between how often the baby nurses and the amount of prolactin secreted by the pituitary as well as the amount of milk produced.
+There is a feedback mechanism between how often the baby nurses and the amount of prolactin released by the pituitary as well as the amount of milk produced.

 A common cause of an abnormally elevated prolactin level is a prolactinoma, a tumor of the pituitary gland that causes excess production of prolactin.
 Prolactinoma is the most common type of pituitary tumor and is usually benign.
 They develop more frequently in women but are also found in men.
-Problems resulting from them can arise both from the unintended effects of excess prolactin, such as milk production in a woman who is not pregnant or nursing and, rarely, in a man (galactorrhea) and from the size and location of the tumor.
+Symptoms can arise both from the unintended effects of excess prolactin, such as milk production in a woman who is not pregnant or nursing and, rarely, in a man (galactorrhea), as well as from the size and location of the tumor.

-If the anterior pituitary gland and/or the tumor enlarge significantly, it can put pressure on the optic nerve, causing headaches and visual disturbances, and it can interfere with the other hormones that the pituitary gland produces.
-In women, prolactinomas can cause infertility and irregularities in menstruation while in men, these tumors can cause a gradual loss in sexual function and libido.
-If left untreated, prolactinomas may eventually damage the surrounding tissues.
+If the anterior pituitary gland and/or the tumor enlarge significantly, it can put pressure on the optic nerve, causing headaches and problems with vision.
+It can also interfere with the other hormones that the pituitary gland produces.
+In women, prolactinomas can cause infertility and irregularities in menstruation, while in men these tumors can cause a gradual loss in sexual function and libido.
+Left untreated, prolactinomas may eventually damage the surrounding tissues.